tshanmukh/Image-Captioning/README.md

   * **2014 Val images [41K/6GB]** (extract the val2014 folder and place at location cocoapi/images/val2014/)
   * **2014 Test images [41K/6GB]** (extract the test2014 folder and place at location cocoapi/images/test2014/)

-4. The project is structured as a series of Jupyter notebooks that are designed to be completed in sequential order (`0_Dataset.ipynb, 1_Preliminaries.ipynb, 2_Training.ipynb, 3_Inference.ipynb`).
+4. The project is structured as a series of Jupyter notebooks (`0_Dataset.ipynb, 1_Preliminaries.ipynb, 2_Training.ipynb, 3_Inference.ipynb`).